 Expert help for children and teenagers with emotional, social or learning issues

-We have been in private practice for over ten years and have helped clients overcome challenges so they can reach their full potential…at school and in life!
+Deborah Jepsen has been in private practice for over ten years and we have helped clients overcome challenges so they can reach their full potential…at school and in life!

 Are you concerned about any of these common issues:

 - Anxiety or excessive worry

 - Study skills, exam skills and motivation

 - Depression or grief

 - Video game addiction

 - Difficult behaviour